Otumian-empire/swift-python/README.md

 * read the content and provide feedback
 * you may compile a pdf version of all the files

+# To implement a project
+One should break the project into basically four phases, i.e:
+* Analysis phase
+* Design phase
+* Implementation phase
+* Test phase

+> The test phase should be ignored if a test is not needed.

+> Add comments to make understanding the code better

+> You can choose to all phases in one file

 __Know that the file extension should be `.md`__